antony-scott/SynologyGlacierRestore/README.md

 ## Introduction

 Amazon Glacier is a very cost-effective service to store off-site backups.
-Older Synology storage devices had a convenientbuilt-in feature that lets users transparently backup to Glacier, and I have used that for quite some time.
+Older Synology storage devices had a convenient built-in feature that lets users transparently backup to Glacier, and I have used that for quite some time.
 Newer ones might still have it, but I currently don't have a device to verify that.

 Due to some lack of planning on my side, I actually never checked to see HOW that system worked.
 Turns out that, during the backup process, filenames are rewritten and that the original directory hierarchy is flattened.